 - Adaptive Leadership Academy: NACCHO offers a (7 month) in-depth, virtual leadership academy which was designed in response to the unique needs of public health and healthcare leaders by combining Adaptive Leadership with several other leadership theories in an action-oriented, cohort-based curriculum.
-We’re now accepting applications for the Adaptive Leadership Academy Winter/Spring 2021–2022 pilot; apply here.
+Check back in August for information about applying to be a part of our 2022 Fall/Winter Cohort.

 - E-Adaptive Leadership Course: NACCHO offers this online synchronous, curated 3- or 9- week course designed to help health department and healthcare staff, along with their community partners, tackle the complex challenges supporting the health of the populations they serve.
 Participants complete a series of worksheets that guide them in applying course concepts to their own leadership challenge, with coaching provided by NACCHO staff and opportunities for peer learning incorporated through group facilitated conversations and conference calls.

 - In-person Trainings: NACCHO offers overview (4 hours) and in-depth (1 ½ days) in-person Adaptive Leadership trainings for groups interested in learning techniques for addressing adaptive challenges for public health, healthcare, and other practitioners.

 - Virtual Trainings: NACCHO offers overview (3 hours) Adaptive Leadership Trainings for groups interested in an introduction to the theory and practice of Adaptive Leadership.